Cisco-AMP/java_security/blog.md

     return exploitCollection;
 }
 ```
+Note that we are not creating new code for the server to execute.
+We are combining classes it already has.

-This is code given in the demo repository.
+All this is code given in [our repo](https://github.com/Cisco-AMP/java_security).
 If you run the demo, the server will launch calculator.
-There is also another exception printed to the server logs.
+When you run it, there is another exception printed to the server logs even though the exploit works.
-We would need a higher quality exploit to avoid the exception if we cared about stealth.
+We would need a higher quality exploit to avoid the exception printing if we cared about stealth.

 ### Server Code Improvements

-Now we have seen the path to successfully exploit this demo server.
+We have seen the path to successfully exploit the demo server.
-There were a few things that had to go right on the way for the exploit to work.
+After going through an exercise like this, we can better understand what would have stopped or made the attack more difficult.
-We'll go through them here are briefly look at how they could be applied to secure the demo server.
+We'll go through some possible changes here and briefly describe how they could benefit the demo server.

 #### Validate User Input
 The big sin committed in the server code was not validating user input.
 Generally, this isn't something that you want to do yourself.
-Using a library or framework willgive much better results as there will be edge cases that you don't think of.
+Using a library or framework will give much better results as there will be edge cases that you don't think of.
 However, in this scenario a couple things that might help are:
-* only accept one specific collection implementation
+* Only accept one specific collection implementation.
-* ensure the `Collection` implementation and `Submission` are declared `final` in their class definitions
+* Ensure the `Collection` implementation and `Submission` are declared `final` in their class definitions.
-* don't use generics in the definition of concrete classes that will be serialized
+* Don't use generics in the definition of concrete classes that will be serialized.
+We didn't see why in this exercise, but you might able to figure it out after reading about [Java type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html).

-***This list is not exhaustive by any means.***
+* ***This list is not exhaustive by any means.***

+These suggestions focus on preventing an attacker from supplying a class of their own design.
+Input validation is an extremely important measure to take in general though.
+Proper input validation can safe guard against common attacks (e.g. SQL injection).

 #### Avoid Java Serialization
-This sort of ties into validating user input.
+This ties into validating user input.
 Java Serialization is a really powerful serialization technique with many features.
 It is often overkill and a more restrictive serialization method (e.g. JSON) would usually work just as well.
 Using and validating against a more restrictive serialization standard gives an attacker less wiggle room.
+In the demo, a JSON document containing an array would allow us to accept a collection of `Strings` in a much safer manner.

 #### Better Manage Dependencies
-In the demo, we used `groovy-all` to craft our exploit.
+In the demo, we used classes from `groovy-all` to craft our exploit.
 This was an unnecessary dependency for our server, which means it should be removed.
-This again, gives an attacker less to work with.
+Removing unnecessary dependencies gives an attacker less to work with.

 If a dependency is needed, then it should be kept up to date.
+Generally, the latest bug fix release will do, as long as the major version being used is still supported.
 This also applies to the `groovy-all` dependency.
 Newer versions contain safeguards so `ConvertedClosure` and `MethodClosure` can't be abused like in the demo.
-Generally, the latest bug fix release will do as long as the major version being used is still supported.
+You can read about the groovy safeguards [here](http://groovy-lang.org/security.html).

 #### Use Minimal Permissions
 If you run the demo and look at a process tree listing, then it will look something like this.